ChezyName/SlackBot/README.md

 WIN= Points Lost To Drive Team When Losing A Match LOSS= Points Gained To Drive Team When Losing A Match

+DriveTeamMembers="DRIVE MEMBER A:DRIVE MEMBER B:DRIVE MEMBER C"
 ```
+> For each Drive Team Member add a `:` for the program to split / indicate the persons name

 # **Using GCP (Google Cloud Platform)**
 ## Init